samarium-lang/Samarium/docs/builtins.md

 == the string "6" is written to stdout, and `x` now has the value 6 (integer)
 ```

-## STDERR
+## THROW

-Similarly to STDOUT, objects can be written to standard error using `!!!`.
+Similarly to PRINTLN, objects can be written to standard error using `!!!`.
 This will throw an error, and exit the program if the error is not caught.

 `"exception raised"!!!` will write `[Error] exception raised` to standard error.